-In the late 1990’s, he went on to graduate school at the University of Rhode Island and majored in clinical psychology, earning his masters, 1998, and doctorate in 2001.
-After earning his doctorate, he embarked on a career is psychology having developed and taught undergraduate and graduate psychology courses, and he became licensed as a clinical psychologist in the state of IL.
+In the late 1990’s, he enrolled in graduate school at the University of Rhode Island, majoring in clinical psychology, earning his masters, 1998, and doctorate in 2001.
+After earning his doctorate, he embarked on a career in psychology having developed and taught undergraduate and graduate psychology courses, published in leading psychology journals and became a licensed clinical psychologist in the state of IL.

-He works full time as a college administrator for a leading distant learning university.
-Dr. Ragsdale, or Brian as he is most commonly referred to.
-There he works evenings and weekends, creating fine art paintings and digital graphic art images.
-His latest work examines themes of African American beauty particularly women of color, identity, and art with social justice themes relating to freedom, joy, and happiness.
+Currently, he works full time as a college administrator for a leading distance learning university.
+Dr. Ragsdale or Brian as he is most commonly referred to in the community and art world continues to bring his zest for learning, creativity, and organizing groups of people.
+In his Chicago based art studio, he works evenings and weekends, creating fine art drawings and paintings and also digital graphic art images.
+His latest work examines themes of African American beauty particularly women of color, how racial identity is presented in art, and art with social justice themes relating to freedom, joy, and happiness.